ManKrawiec/Maxis-Linux/README.md

 **Maxis Linux** is my first custom Linux distribution based on **Arch Linux**, modified from the **Linexin** distribution.

+My folders are not complate then you need to wait for my compliting this repo.
+But i posted it for just saying you.

 This project is **open-source** and was created for learning, experimentation, and building a custom Linux distribution.

 ## Download ISO